What Makes Chinese so Vietnamese?

 xinlỗi (apologize) 請罪: qǐngzuì

-đưađón (to see off and to pick up) 接送: jiēsòng
+đưađón (see off and pick up) 接送: jiēsòng

 yêuđương (love) 愛戴: àidài